 ▶ research interests

-I am interested in the applications of probability (discrete or continuous) and analysis.
-In the abstract, I enjoy learning mathematical theory and then applying theorems to develop a better understanding of physical phenomena.
+I am interested in the applications of probability (discrete or continuous) and analysis, using both theoretical and numerical tools.
 An example of this would be applying spectral theory to get the existence of a minimal eigenvalue for Sturm—Liouville operators, and then using the minimal eigenvalue to characterize certain physical properties of a geothermal heat pump system, like the characteristic length required for a desired level of heat loss in a geothermal heat pump system.
 (This was what my colleagues and I did in this paper, among other things.)
-Another example of this would be modeling the spread of disease in a population as a type of contact process (or other interacting particle system), and then proving theorems about this process and using them for epidemiological purposes.
-I am currently working towards problems in this vein; specifically, I am working on the stochastic SIR epidemic model.
+Another example of this would be modeling the spread of disease or idea in a population as a type of contact process (or other interacting particle system), and then proving theorems about this process and using them for epidemiological or social purposes.
+I am currently working towards problems in this vein for my masters thesis; specifically, I am working on the stochastic SIR epidemic model.
 My current focus is on proving the extinction of the SIR epidemic on the integer lattice for dimensions 2 and 3 when the infection neighborhood is a box of radius R in the \ell^\infty metric.

 ▶ other interests